-HUMANITIES (ENGLISH) 10 FINE ARTS (MLTST10-FA)
+HUMANITIES (ENGLISH) 10 - FINE ARTS

-This program combines all the learning outcomes of Composition/Focused Literacy Studies 10 and Social Studies 10 in a blended, cross-curricular format.
-Students will comprehend and make connections to a variety of texts, as well as create their own texts and learn to communicate effectively in a wide range of formats and styles.
+This program combines all the learning outcomes of English First Peoples 10 and Social Studies 10 in a blended, cross-curricular format.
+Students will comprehend and make connections to a variety of texts and themes, as well as create their own texts and learn to communicate effectively in a wide range of formats and styles.
 Students will also learn about the development of Canada in the twentieth century, including its growing involvement in international affairs.
 Significant social, political and economic changes redefined the character of the nation.
 Students will have opportunities to explore these outcomes through an artistic and cross-curricular lens.
 This program focuses on creative expression, project based learning, and artistic collaboration.
 It is a great fit for "outside of the box" thinkers, and those looking for opportunities to challenge themselves by demonstrating their learning in different ways.

-It is strongly encouraged that students interested in Humanities Fine Arts also be enrolled in a visual or performing arts course or be involved in extra-curricular visual or performing arts activities.
+It is strongly encouraged that students interested in Humanities Fine Arts 10 also be enrolled in a visual or performing arts course or have a solid background in visual or performing arts activities.